Par Coastal Gun Battery

 The Par Coastal Gun Battery was a coastal gun battery constructed in the summer of 1940 when Britain was facing the threat of invasion from Nazi Germany.
-It is situated on the former site of the Par Consols Mine, overlooking Par Docks.
+It is on the former site of the Par Consols Mine, overlooking Par Docks.

 Establishment of the Battery

 Role of the Battery

-The Battery's primary role was to deny the port & beaches to the enemy by engaging ships seawards.
+The Battery's primary role was to deny the port and beaches to the enemy by engaging ships seawards.
 The secondary roles were to neutralise the beaches at Polkerris, Par Sands & Spit Beach, and to complete immobilisation of harbour installations if the Local Naval Officer fails to do so.
 Priority being: